banner-img

 Do Not Overmix The Batter

-To get a beautifully caramelized top and a creamy, set rest of the cheesecake, go deep-sided.
-A taller pan allows the cheesecake to bake more evenly and the top doesn’t burn too fast.
-This also gives the cheesecake more structure so you don’t end up with a runny or uneven texture.
+To get a beautifully caramelized top and a creamy center, it is often better to use a taller pan.
+It actually allows even baking, and the top doesn’t burn too fast.
+This also gives the cheesecake more structure instead of an uneven texture.

 Do Not Skip The Parchment Paper